Amotec - Home

 4. Show—Don’t List—your Skills

-Oftentimes applicants just list skills such as strong leader, effective communicator, and team player, but they fail to explain them.
-Any applicant can list these meaningless buzzwords, so it is important to follow them up with examples and situations where you demonstrated those skills in different experiences.
 An easy way to do this is by implementing the STAR method into your resume.
 STAR stands for Situation, Task, Action, and Result.
 When presenting your skills, list them by first explaining the situation and job task.
 Then explain the action you took.
 Finally, present the results and how the chosen skill impacted the entire process.

 5. Check for Errors

 It is very easy to make simple grammar or spelling mistakes.
 However, a resume is one of the last places you want to make those mistakes.
 HR representatives equate typos to laziness.
-While these mistakes are small, employers know they are easy to fix if the applicant took the time to re-read their resume.
-Always have a fresh set of eyes look over your resume before submitting it.
+While these mistakes are small, employers know they are easy to fix if the applicant took the time to re-read their document.
+Always have a fresh set of eyes look over your work before submitting it.

 Share: